 The mentor or co-mentors (1) provides guidance as the applicant develops their project and begins their research in the first semester of the program, (2) provides direction and support as the recipient engages in the proposed program of study, (3) consults weekly with the recipient about their ongoing work.

 Successful mentorship of a Multifaith Scholar involves both academic oversight of the student’s project and support for the student’s personal growth.
 Specifically, mentors are expected to:

 - Hold regular weekly meetings with their student during the regular academic year.
 Meetings should be substantive, involving preparation on the parts of both student and mentor.
 Mentors should review the student’s progress, address current areas of concern, and provide guidance for subsequent academic activities.

 - Provide feedback that is developmental, extensive, constructive, clear, and prompt.

 - Comply with Multifaith Scholarship expectations, policies, and deadlines, and communicate effectively and in a timely manner with the Multifaith Scholars director.

-Professional Development and Mentor Support: In addition to the compensation provided to faculty mentoring students in 498 research hours, mentors may apply for funding for professional development related to their role.
-This program aims to support faculty members fully as they develop the skills and resources required for mentoring high-quality undergraduate research.
+Professional Development and Mentor Support: In addition to the compensation provided to faculty mentoring students in 498 research hours, mentors may apply for funding to develop the skills and resources required for mentoring high-quality undergraduate research.
 Particularly because research focused on multifaith topics may extend mentors’ skillsets into new areas of expertise, the Multifaith Scholars program has limited funds that are intended to support professional development of faculty in their roles as mentors as well as opportunities to enhance knowledge and acquire skills directly related to the MFS program and mentees’ projects.
 Mentors can access funds by advance application to the director, Dr. Amy Allocco.
 These funds are available as reimbursement for costs incurred to enhance the faculty member’s ability to mentor their Multifaith Scholar effectively.
 Examples include: